Former legislator Micah Neal pleads guilty to taking kickbacks from government grants.

 ...

-At all times relevant to this Information, EAL and Senator A, acting in their official capacity as members of the Arkansas General Assembly, directed, authorized, and approved the award of GIF grants by the NW AEDD to eligible organizations or entities.
+At all times relevant to this Information, NEAL and Senator A, acting in their official capacity as members of the Arkansas General Assembly, directed, authorized, and approved the award of GIF grants by the NW AEDD to eligible organizations or entities.

 Entity A was a non-profit corporation, with an address in the Western District of Arkansas, Fayetteville Division, that purportedly sought to create manufacturing jobs in northwest Arkansas, specifically for a specialized workforce including disabled veterans, disadvantaged youth, and individuals recovering from substance abuse.
-Entity A was associated with "Entity A-1 ," which was a healthcare provider with facilities in the Western District of Arkansas and elsewhere.The recitation of events details the sponsorship of GIF, or surplus spending, by Neal and the senator.
+Entity A was associated with "Entity A-1 ," which was a healthcare provider with facilities in the Western District of Arkansas and elsewhere.The recitation of events in Neal's plea agreement details the sponsorship of GIF, or surplus spending, by Neal and the senator.
 It said money steered to the development district was spent as they directed.
 The plea agreement details a paper trail of messages from Neal and the senator directing how the money was to be allocated.
 It said:

 Person A was the incorporator, registered agent, and a member of the board of directors for Entity A. Person A was also a high-ranking executive with Entity A-1.